 Professor Helen Hanson

-Helen Hanson is Associate Professor in Film History at the University of Exeter.
-She is currently Academic Director of the Bill Douglas Cinema Museum.
+Helen Hanson is Associate Professor in Film History at the University of Exeter, and Academic Director of the Bill Douglas Cinema Museum.

 She is the author of Hollywood Soundscapes: Film Sound Style, Craft and Production in the Classical Era (2017), Hollywood Heroines: Women in Film Noir and the Female Gothic Film (2007) and co-editor (with Catherine O’Rawe) of The Femme Fatale: Images, Histories, Contexts (2010) and (with Andrew Spicer) of A Companion to Film Noir (2013).

 Professor Hanson’s recent research projects and publications are focused on histories of Hollywood cinema in the classical studio era.
 She explores Hollywood from a macro and micro perspective, researching how its studios were organised, how some of its classic films were produced, and how its key genres represented identity and subjectivity in the mid twentieth century.

 Her recent research has explored film sound work below-the-line.
 She traces how innovation and creativity are both enabled and constrained within industrial structures and hierarchies, and in relation to changing technologies.
 This is explored in her monograph, Hollywood Soundscapes: Film Sound Style, Craft and Production in the Classical Era (BFI/Palgrave, 2017).
 You can see and hear Helen talking about this project here.